itsrayito/README-Generator/README.md

 At this time, there is no need for contributions.

 ## Testing
-This application can be tested out using the Command Line Interface.
+This application can be tested out by using the Command Line Interface (CLI).

 ## Questions
 You can [email](rayito.aguirre94@gmail.com) me if there is any questions or comments that arise from this application.<br>